JavlonAbdumannopovv/react-interview-questions/README.md

 40. ### What is the purpose of using super constructor with props argument?

-    A child class constructor cannot make use of `this` reference until the `super()` method has been called.
-The same applies to ES6 sub-classes as well.
-The main reason for passing props parameter to `super()` call is to access `this.props` in your child constructors.
+    A child class constructor cannot make use of `this` reference until `super()` method has been called.
+The same applies for ES6 sub-classes as well.
+The main reason of passing props parameter to `super()` call is to access `this.props` in your child constructors.

     **Passing props:**